 - Put the plants in trays with pebbles.
 This is a popular way to raise humidity immediately around your plants.
 Use clean trays and put at least an inch of pebbles in each tray, the set the pots on the pebbles.
 Fill the tray with water halfway up the pebbles, but don't let the pots sit directly in water, which will encourage root rot and plant collapse.
 Every time you flush your plants, make sure to empty and rinse the tray.
 This will ensure that the tray doesn't become a breeding ground for insects and it will reduce the concentration of fertilizer salts that have accumulated in the tray.

 - Mist your plants.
 This is another popular method to increase humidity.
 Keep a misting bottle filled with clean water near your growing area and spray the plants every so often.
-This is especially helpful in the beginning of the winter season when the humidity drops rapidly with the temperature.
-Remember, though, that some plants should never be misted.
-This includes any plants with hairy of velvety leaves, such as African violets.
+Misting is especially helpful at the beginning of the winter season when the humidity drops rapidly with the temperature.
+However, some plants should never be misted, including any plants with hairy of velvety leaves, such as African violets.
 Misting these plants encourages diseases that can be fatal!

 - Use a humidifier.
 Humidifiers will raise the humidity in the whole room, but they are an excellent way to increase humidity in a growing environment.

 - Use a terrarium.
 If you're growing plants that cannot be satisfied no matter what you try, consider switching to terrariums.
 A terrarium is an enclosed environment with some soil and a few small plants.
 The system is sealed, so the plants take up moisture, "exhale" it through transpiration, only to have the moisture gather on the walls of the terrarium and fall back into the growing media, much like the water cycle in the outdoors.
 Terrariums are perfect for smaller plants that require higher humidity and temperatures.